BastianHofmann/vue-grid/README.md

 ## Usage

 Just include the `vue-grid.js` file.
-Also works with amd or browserify.
+Also works with amd or commonJS.

 ``` html
 <input type="text" v-model="searchQuery">